georgemarselis/homeworkdb/README.md

 	* use SQL objects instead of naked statements still be able to output full statements with color
 	* import plot, graph perfomance data after run
+	* vagrant, download image
+	* puppet, run on vagrant image
+	* autostart VM
+	* if a hintkb url does not work make it retry. check for duplicates before inserting